 The insect pests of Spathiphyllum include aphids, caterpillars, mealy bugs, scales, thrips and white flies.
 Although this list seems substantial, insect pests are relatively minor problems for the grower since effective chemical controls are available.
 One exception should be noted here.
 Thrips have a voracious affinity for some of the larger leafed varieties.
 If left unchecked, the damage can become severe.
 In saran houses, we recommend a preventative maintenance program.
 It is important to spray to run-off because thrips accumulate in the leaf whorl and do their damage on emerging leaves.

 Two growth regulators are commonly used on Spathiphyllum, Benzyladenine (BA) and Gibberellic acid (GA).
 BA is very effective at enhancing the branching and fullness of the plant and is generally used at the young plant (liner) stage.
 In addition to young plant treatments, some growers also apply BA shortly after young plants have been planted into a larger pot.
-Enhancing branching qualities and fullness are especially important to the small pot grower since shorter production time limits the impact of natural branching.
+Enhancing branching qualities and fullness are especially important to the small pot grower since shorter production times limit the impact of natural branching.
 BA can be applied as a spray or drench at 250 to 1000 ppm.
 BA treatments can inhibit root development if applied before roots are well established.
 The overall effect of a BA application is dependent on cultivar, BA concentration, stage of growth, application method and season.

 GA is used extensively to force early or year round flowering of Spathiphyllum.
 With maturity, Spathiphyllum will naturally flower consistently in the spring and sporadically during the rest of the year.
 Since the market demands that Spathiphyllum be sold with flowers, growers use GA to gain year round sales advantage while also allowing programming crops for holidays, promotions or weekly orders.
 With GA, growers can also force early flowering to allow the production of smaller pot sizes.
 A standard treatment is a single foliar spray of 150-250 ppm GA, 8 to 15 weeks prior to sale.
 The spray concentration and time between treatment and flowering depend on cultivar and season of the year.
 Some cultivars produce good quality flowers after treatment while others do not.